National Urban Security Technology Laboratory: Transition to the DHS

+National Urban Security Technology Laboratory

 In 2009, the name of the lab was changed from the Environmental Measurements Laboratory to the National Urban Security Technology Laboratory.
+The lab continued to test and evaluate technologies and systems addressing homeland security threats, and helped the Tri-State homeland security community.

 In an interview published in 2011, laboratory director Adam Hutter said the lab is "the last remaining federal facility from the Manhattan Project which is still located in Manhattan."

 An article in the scientific journal Health Physics was published in 2018 titled: "Sidekicks to the Heroes: How Science and Technology Support First Responders (And How You Can Too)" details the history and current work of NUSTL.

-Current Work
+Current work

 According to proposed Congressional authorization, "as a DHS S&T federal laboratory, NUSTL conducts research, development, testing and evaluation in order to better understand and mitigate current and future homeland security threats.
 The NUSTL pilot deployment programs not only transition homeland security technologies from the developing and testing phases to operational field trials, but also provide a critical scientific interface with NYPD, FDNY, New York, New Jersey, and Connecticut state police, and a myriad of other local end-users in the field."

 The laboratory directly supports first responders by testing, evaluating and assessing technologies and systems for counterterrorism, preparedness, response and recovery.
 Some of this work includes the System Assessment and Validation for Emergency Responders (SAVER) Program. and a Radiological Emergency Management System.

 The laboratory houses the New York Area Science and Technology Forum, which is a consortium of federal, state and local government organizations and private sector groups that meet regularly to discuss advances in science and technology applications.

 The National Urban Security Technology Laboratory runs operational experimentation events which are intended "to create a forum where end-users can evaluate emerging technologies in realistic scenarios in an operational urban setting."

 According to a press release in 2017, "The labs strategic location in New York City allows for innovative systems and technologies to be tested by local first responders before being implemented on a national scale."